kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 **Limitations**
 - The hash table must fit in memory.
 A lot of keys - sorry :).
 Storing on disk leads to a lot of random I\O, hash collisions (some data in RAM, some on Disk) require fiddly logic.
 - Range queries are not efficient.
 Can't easily scan over all keys between kitty00000 and kitty99999—you’d have to look up each key individually in the hash maps

+### SSTables and LSM-Trees

+Sorted String Tables and LSM-Trees - data sorted by a key

+SSTables advantages:
+- merging is simple - use merge sort
+- read is quick because we know that a key might be somewhere between 2 keys